paul019/pappe/README.md

 <details>
 <summary><b>CSV file</b></summary>

-The supplied CSV file must have 6 columns and it must *not* have a header row.
+The supplied CSV file must have 6 columns and it *may* contain a header row.
 Each row represents one data point.
 This is what the columns are for:

 | Column | Content |
 | ------ | ------- |